External freedom to speak up policy for NHS workers

 Alternatively, where you have access to a Freedom to Speak Up guardian, you can approach them.
 Freedom to Speak Up guardians support workers to speak up and work in partnership with others in their organisation to tackle barriers to speaking up.

-We hope that doing this will give you confidence that the matter will be, or has been, looked into properly.
+We hope that doing this will give you confidence that the matters will be, or have been, looked into properly.
 However, we appreciate there may be times when you will want to raise matters outside your organisation – for example, if you consider it may not be effectively managed or if you remain concerned having previously raised it internally.
+And not everyone will feel able to speak up to their organisation.

 Speaking up to NHS England

-If you do not want to speak up within your organisation (for example, you do not feel able to speak up to your organisation), you can speak up to NHS England.
+If you do not want to speak up within your organisation, you can speak up to NHS England.

 Speak up processFlow chart showing the speak up process